teesloane/Auth-Boss/README.md

 HTTP Basic authentication (or "Basic Auth") has been around for quite some time.
 It seems that people tend to use it for it's simplicity and it's wide support across browsers.
 [Here is a blank page](https://httpbin.org/basic-auth/user/passwd) that asks for Basic auth.
 Here's how it would work in the case of our friend Beorn:

 - Beorn goes to `http://knittingworld.com` to get some nice yarn.
-- After picking out his yarn, he clicks "Login" to buy it.
+- After picking out his yarn, he clicks "Buy" to buy it.
 - His browser makes a GET request and the server responds that he needs to authenticate (by sending a `401 Unauthorized` status and a `WWW-Authenticate` header).
 - Beorn types in his username and password into a login form.
 - His browser makes the GET request with an `Authorization` header.
 This header might look something like this: